 Bamboo is a great choice for specimen planting or for screening, and it can be easy to grow if you know how to manage it.
 It fits in with most garden styles, and there are varieties of nearly every size and for every hardiness zone.
+Use it to add a modern os Asian vibe to any garden space that needs updating.
 Here are the basics on how to grow bamboo in your garden!

 Types of Bamboo